owenrumney/owenrumney.github.io/_posts/2022-08-11-generics-to-the-rescue.md

 We also create a channel with an arbitrary number of slots where we're going to push the inputs of type `T` for processing.

-Next, we create as many Go routines as we have processes that takes a value of the channel `ch` and if its ok, it will run the `adapt` function provided against the value of type `T`.
+Next, we create as many Go routines as we have processes that takes a value off the channel `ch` and if its ok, it will run the `adapt` function provided against the value of type `T`.
 We get an error and an output result of type `S` from the function which we can safely add to the `results` then the go routine can go back to the channel for another item of work.

 The last step is to add everything to the channel - we loop over the items (in this case `strings`) sending them to the channel.
 When this is done, we `close` the channel to tell it nothing else is coming then `Wait` for the `WaitGroup` to be done (this is done when the channel has nothing else on it, and each process will complete).